stevenpovlitz/awesome-steven/README.md

 # awesome-steven
-> Delightful resources I've found online
+> Delightful resources I've found online, in the style of [this node](https://github.com/sindresorhus/awesome-nodejs) guide

 ---